 In the bigger scheme of things, is it really that important?
 Your child will eventually get there, even if it is later rather than sooner.
 One day in the adult world, no one is going to ask at what age he finally mastered his own bodily functions.
-You may not believe it now, but you’re also going to look back and not be completely sure of the age anymore.
+You may not believe it now, but you’re also going to look back and struggle to remember which of your three children potty trained when.

-So by all means do all you can to make it happen, but don’t let it cause unhappiness and stress in your house.
-He will eventually get it right and it says nothing about your skill as a mother.
+So please don’t let potty training cause unhappiness and stress in your household.
+He will eventually get it right and it says nothing about your skill as a parent.

 Potty training in other cultures

 Actually ‘potty training’ is not the right word as there is not really a potty involved.
-But in many cultures in countries like India and Africa babies are raised with less nappies from the age of birth.
+But in many countries like India and Africa babies are raised without nappies (or far less nappies) from the age of birth.
 The caregiver will observe the baby’s queues (they may make a specific sound or draw a face when planning to go), and then hold them over a toilet, an outside latrine or even just an outside area.
-In these cultures baby’s are usually carried by the caregiver, making it easier as they are always close-by.
-A big part of this is also financially motivated as many people living in these countries are very poor and simply don’t have money for nappies.
-In these cultures it is also typically more acceptable for children to urinate or pass stools outside, and people are less concerned over the mess that this method may cause.
+In these cultures babies are usually carried by the caregiver, making it easier as they are always close-by.
+A big part of this is also financially motivated as many people living in these countries simply don’t have money for nappies.

-Many Western parents feel that we can learn from this method, and there are some advantages.
+One school of thought is that we can learn from this method, and some parents follow this method.
+And there are some advantages.
 On average these little ones will obviously be able to use a potty independently earlier.
 It also reduces the cost and the environmental impacts of both disposable and cloth nappies.
-Nappies can cause rashes and skin irritations.

-On the negative side, get ready to regularly clean up accidents for quite a long time to come.
+The challenge of course is that you should get ready to regularly clean up accidents for a long time to come.
 And know that people around you will scratch their heads and roll their eyes at you, because it will be new to them.

 If you want to explore this further you can read on ‘Elimination Communication’.
 There are many websites and pages offering support and information to parents wanting to go this route.